Sklenik/TextRPG/Documetation/overview.md

 ### Data management
 This game manages data in two ways:
  - The data it uses are stored in JSON files, accesed by the handy [jsonHelper](./Modules/jsonHelper.md) module.
  - All data the game *generates* (ie. player hp or name, enemy hp, states, etc.) are stored mostly in the classes the data belongs to.
 Future data storage management options are not planned yet, but I might use the JSONs as well if I decide to implement some kind of backpack functionality.
-But that is gonna wait until the *Item* action is implemented.

 ### Mods
 The game is being programmed in a way that allows for external modifications.
-Right now the customizable functionality includes *Enemy Colors, Enemy Sizes, Enemy Types, Spells*.
+Right now the customizable functionality includes *Enemy Colors, Enemy Sizes, Enemy Types, Spells, Consumables*.
 All of the mentioned is being stored via the JSON file format, so anyone willing to do so is able to extend these files.

 It is not recommended to completely delete anything from the base game as it might break the game entirely:
- - ie. deleting all of the colors from the *default.json* is game brekaing but if you delete all but the one color then nothing should happen
+ - ie. deleting all of the colors from the *default.json* is game breaking but if you delete all but the one color then nothing should happen
  - absolutely do **NOT** delete anything that has a parent in the JSONs except for array values.
 IF for example the *magic.json* file has incorrect format then the game will bug out when the player tries to use it.
-More on magic in the next section
+More on magic in the next section.

 #### default.json
 This file contains basic resources for the game processes.\